seintzx/dotfiles/README.md

 # README

-This repos contains my config file, description and installation guide for most of the thing i use.
+This repos contains my config file, description and installation guide for most of the thing I use.

+`install.sh` may be unstable and work improperly, do not use it

 > NOTE: The `packages.txt` contains all of my packages, see Wiki for more infos

-> All my work is Free and Open Source!
-> Feel free to use, share, ask, comment but always with a bit of thinking..
-> Don't be stupid!